 Having measured a gravitational wave, it is a difficult task to work out the properties of its source system.
 There are a number of techniques used for estimating the parameters of the gravitational waves, such as Markov-chain Monte Carlo.
 Most of my time is spent working as part of LIGO’s Parameter Estimation group on inferring the properties of compact binary coalescences.
 I have been involved in the analysis of all of the signals detected by LIGO so far, and led the analysis of GW170104.

-Having detected a gravitational wave, it would be exciting to find an electromagnetic counterpart.
-Working out where to point telescopes in time for there still to be something to see is difficult.
+Detecting a gravitational wave is exciting, is even more exciting to find an electromagnetic counterpart.
+Pointing telescopes in time for there still to be something to see is difficult.
 I have studied how well we can locate gravitational-wave sources on the sky.

 We need models for the waveforms, but we are not certain of their exact form.
 I have investigated how to include our uncertainty in the waveforms into our parameter-estimation codes.